 A comprehensive water policy framework needs to be developed within the Department to deal with (ground)water issues at abandoned and derelict mines.
-The mine closure strategies currently being developed elsewhere in government should be developed in close cooperation with the Department.
+The mine closure strategies currently being developed elsewhere in government should be developed in close cooperation with the Department and groundwater specialists.
 Appropriate Departmental guidelines should be prepared to underpin these external regulations.